shoui520/shoui520.github.io/docs/faq.md

 ### Why this FAQ was made

 This FAQ aims to assist you with your self study.
 When it comes to learning Japanese, it is almost inevitable that you will often wonder about a lot of things.
 I’m not going to always be here to help you out, so I might as well dump all my knowledge here.
 I am sure your question will be answered in this FAQ.
 If not, I'm willing to answer any question you have if you sub to my Patreon.

-### Tango vs Core2.3k
-Why does TheMoeWay recommend the Tango deck in the main guide but Core2.3k in UsagiSpoon?
-The reason is not so simple, but the main guide and UsagiSpoon have different aims in mind.
-On the one hand, the main guide provides general guidelines on how to learn Japanese, but UsagiSpoon assumes you will follow everything written step by step.
-Why is this important?
-Well before I get into that, I would like to go through the main benefits and drawbacks of Tango vs Core2.3k.
-The cards in Tango are sentence cards, which means they show you full sentences for you to read and get the meaning from.
-The cards also re-use words already introduced before.
-This means that Tango is relatively easy.
-However, this also means Tango is less efficient, as not every new card is necessarily a new piece of information.
-On the other hand, in the Core2.3k deck, every other card is a new word.
-The information on the front of the card is the word on its own in kanji.
-This means that Core2.3k is more efficient, as every single new card is a new piece of information.
-However, this also makes Core2.3k very difficult.
-Now that that's out the way, the difference in recommendation is down to the purpose of the guide.
-UsagiSpoon was written with the intention of making a Japanese guide focused on efficiency.
-The use of early immersion, condensed audio, kanji cards, grammar study, vocab study, all in just 30 days also shows how UsagiSpoon tries to be efficient.
-I have received a lot of feedback on UsagiSpoon however, pointing out the difficulty of Core2.3k.
-I have also received feedback for the guide regarding the Tango decks, saying there are too many useless cards.
-Neither deck is perfect, whether you are following UsagiSpoon, or just following the main guide, feel free to use any vocab/sentence deck that you wish.
 ### How do I learn Japanese?
 Through massive amounts of *input*, in other words **immersion.** See [the guide](/guide) for more info.
 ### Can you teach me Japanese?